DataDog/integrations-core/databricks/README.md

 ### Service Checks

-Databricks does not include any service checks.
+The Databricks integration does not include any service checks.

 ### Events